rges-pit/rges-pit.github.io/docs/index.md

 Our [Team]({{ site.url }}{{site.baseurl }}/about/team/) is comprised of scientists, faculty, admins, postdocs, and students from the US and abroad.
 Much of the PITs work focuses on delivering what will become the first ever dedicated gravitational microlensing survey from a space-based observatory.
 The survey will discover thousands of bound exoplanets through high-cadence monitoring of transiting and microlensing signals.
-The survey will also discovery many free-floating planets, brown dwarfs, white dwarfs, and isolated black holes toward the center of the galaxy.
+The survey will also discover many free-floating planets, brown dwarfs, white dwarfs, and isolated black holes toward the center of the galaxy.
 &nbsp;
 &nbsp;